Leave of Absence

 Military Leave Process & Employee Responsibilities

-1. Complete the LOA Request form available at: my.fiu.edu
+- Complete the online Leave of Absence (LOA) Request form available at: fiu.edu

 Other Non-FMLA Leave